Zenamine/docs/pages/platform/public-cloud/install-owncloud-on-a-public-cloud-instance/guide.en-ca.md

 > [!warning]
 >
-> While OVH provides you with the devices, the responsibility for their security rests solely in your hands.
+> While OVHcloud provides you with the devices, the responsibility for their security rests solely in your hands.
 Since we have no access to these machines, we are not their administrators.
 It is your responsibility to manage the software, and apply proper security measures on an ongoing basis.
 >
 > This tutorial is designed to help you with the most common tasks.
 Nevertheless, we recommend that you contact a specialist service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.
 >